A Homeowner’s Guide to Frozen Pipes

 Here are some signs you need to call a professional plumber:

-- You can’t find the frozen pipe.
+- You can’t find the frozen pipe

-Pro tip: Choose reliable plumbers who can provide long-term solutions, not just quick fixes.
-Experienced professionals like PlumbWize can not only fix your frozen pipes, but also advise on proper pipe insulation or upgrades to help you prevent future problems.
+| 🔧 Pro tip: Choose reliable plumbers who can provide long-term solutions, not just quick fixes.
+Experienced local professionals like PlumbWize can not only fix your frozen pipes but also advise on proper pipe insulation or upgrades to help you prevent future problems. |

 How to Prevent Frozen Pipes in the Future

-- Seal all doors (including garage doors) and windows with caulk or weather strips.
+- Keep the garage doors closed when not in use, and seal all doors (including garage doors) and windows with caulk or weather strips to block cold drafts.

 → Learn more: 7 Tips to Prevent a Frozen Sewer Line

-When you spot signs of frozen pipes, act fast!
-Delays can lead to cracked pipes and costly water damage.
-Call PlumbWize for top-notch plumbing services in Burlington, Oakville, Hamilton, Milton, Ancaster, and Stoney Creek.
+Delays can lead to cracked pipes, burst water lines, and costly water damage repairs.
+PlumbWize is here to help Ontario homeowners with trusted, experienced plumbing services in Burlington, Oakville, Hamilton, Milton, Ancaster, and Stoney Creek.

 Why choose PlumbWize?